Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-High earners may find their pension annual allowance reduced below the standard £60,000 — down to a minimum of £10,000.
-This is the tapered annual allowance.
-Whether it applies to you depends on two income tests, and understanding the calculations is essential to avoid an unexpected annual allowance tax charge.
+High earners can find their pension annual allowance cut below the standard £60,000, down to a minimum of £10,000.
+That is the tapered annual allowance.
+Whether it applies depends on two income tests.
+Getting the calculation wrong can lead to an unexpected tax charge.

 The two income tests

-HMRC applies two separate income tests to determine whether the taper applies.
+HMRC applies two income tests.
 Both must be exceeded for the taper to kick in.

 Test 1 — Threshold income

 Threshold income is broadly your net income for the year, excluding employer pension contributions.
-If your threshold income is £200,000 or below, the tapered annual allowance does not apply regardless of your adjusted income.
-This protects people who have very high employer pension contributions pushing their adjusted income above the limit, but whose own earnings are modest.
+If your threshold income is £200,000 or below, the taper does not apply regardless of adjusted income.
+This protects people with large employer contributions pushing adjusted income above the limit, but whose own earnings are more modest.

 Test 2 — Adjusted income

-Adjusted income adds employer pension contributions back onto your net income (along with some other adjustments).
+Adjusted income adds employer pension contributions back onto your net income.
 If your adjusted income is £260,000 or below, no taper applies.
-Only when both threshold income exceeds £200,000 and adjusted income exceeds £260,000 does the taper begin.
+The taper only starts when both threshold income exceeds £200,000 and adjusted income exceeds £260,000.

 How the taper works